O'Ward shifts focus away from contract and picks up victory

 AP Auto Racing Writer

+O’Ward entered the season vocally unhappy about his current contract with Arrow McLaren SP, which has the popular Mexican signed through 2024 to team-friendly terms.
+O’Ward wanted more money, more assurances for his Formula One aspirations and a new contract.

-LEEDS, Ala.
-(AP) — Pato O’Ward made a conscious decision to stop worrying about his IndyCar contract and Formula One aspirations and focus on his current job.
+But when his unhappiness began to hurt his on-track performance, O’Ward made a conscious decision to compartmentalize his complaints and focus on his job.
+The effort led to Sunday’s win, his first of the year and third of his career.

-The effort first earned him a pending contract extension, and on Sunday, O’Ward picked up his first win of the IndyCar season.

-The popular Mexican used a strong outside pass of pole-sitter Rinus VeeKay after both pitted for fresh tires to take the lead then drive away for the victory at Barber Motorsports Park.
-It is the third win of O’Ward’s career and broke a Team Penske stranglehold on the IndyCar results.
+O’Ward used a strong outside pass of pole-sitter Rinus VeeKay after both pitted for fresh tires to take the lead then drive away for the victory.
+The win broke a Team Penske stranglehold on this year’s IndyCar results.

-Penske drivers Scott McLaughlin and Josef Newgarden swept the first three races of the season, all while O’Ward was pouting over his team-friendly contract with Arrow McLaren SP.
-O’Ward wanted more money, wanted more assurances McLaren has him in its F1 pipeline, and his frustration spilled over onto the track.

-But on the eve of the Long Beach Grand Prix two weeks ago, the 22-year-old decided he didn’t want to throw his season away over hurt feelings.
-He dug deep for a fifth-place finish at Long Beach, huddled with McLaren head Zak Brown on the terms of extension, then showed up in Barber ready to win some races.

 “Man, it sucks to be at war within your own team, right?
 So I’m glad there’s been more positive talks for the future,” said O’Ward, who has agreed with McLaren on principle on an extension.